 As a leader in fire science for more than 30 years, WPI gives fire protection engineers the knowledge, skills, and hands-on experience to help make the world a safer place.
-The Online MS in Fire Protection Engineering Program is a part-time, flexible program that allows you to explore advanced topics in fire protection and safety and customize a program around your professional expertise and your career and lifestyle goals.
+The master’s in fire protection engineering online program is a part-time, flexible program that allows you to explore advanced topics in fire protection and safety and customize a program around your professional expertise and your career and lifestyle goals.
 Students will work with a faculty advisor to develop a customized and relevant plan of study.
 A thesis is not required for the fire protection engineering degree online.

 10 courses, 30 credit hours.
 You will work with a faculty advisor to develop a customized and relevant plan of study selected from the courses below.
-To complete credit hours for the program, courses must be taken in the following areas:
+To complete credit hours for the online fire protection engineering degree, courses must be taken in the following areas:

 - Core courses* (3 courses required, 9 credit hours)